lost-egg/lost-egg.github.io/combat.md

 - You can't make decisive attacks.
 - You can't use Charms with the Perilous keyword.

-If you end three consecutive turns in Crash, your Initiative **resets** to 3 at the beginning of your next turn.
+If you end three consecutive turns in Crash, your Initiative resets to your base Initiative at the beginning of your next turn.

 If you Crash another character (by any means), you gain a +5i **Break** bonus.
 You can't get the Break bonus by Crashing a character on the round that character recovered from Crash or on the round after that.

 If you Crash yourself, whichever character is most responsible for causing that self-Crash (at the GM's discretion) gets the Break bonus.

 If a character Crashes you, and while you're in that Crash you Crash them, you **Shift**.
-Your Initiative resets to 3 if it's lower than that, and you roll Join Battle as if you were joining combat and add the result to your Initiative.
+Your Initiative resets to your base Initiative if it's lower than that, and you roll Join Battle as if you were joining combat and add the result to your Initiative.
 Then your turn starts over, and you can use a full set of actions again during the same turn.
 During the rest of that turn, if you attack, you can only attack the character you put in Crash in order to achieve Shift.

 If you're in Crash because of your own actions, you can't Shift.